AmirMohammad-Sharbati/digital-system-design/README.md

 ## 📝 About the Author
-This repository was developed by **Amir Mohammad Sharbati** as part of the academic requirements for the DSD course at SUT.
-- University: Sharif University of Technology (SUT)
+This repository was developed by **Amir Mohammad Sharbati** as part of the **Digital System Design (DSD)** course at **Sharif University of Technology (SUT).**

-- Semester: Spring 2025
-#### Note on Contributors:
+**Note on Contributors:**
-The GitHub repository may display an additional contributor labeled `github-classroom[bot]`.
+You may see another contributor listed as `github-classroom[bot]`.
-This account is part of the GitHub Classroom infrastructure used by the class to distribute assignment templates.
+This account belongs to **GitHub Classroom**, which was used by the university to share assignment templates.
-Only the initial skeleton commit was generated automatically by this bot — **all subsequent code, implementations, and documentation were created solely by Amir Mohammad Sharbati.**
+Only the very first commit was uploaded automatically by this bot — **all other code, implementations, and documentation were written entirely by Amir Mohammad Sharbati.**